Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Did you know that WordPress comes with a built-in theme and plugin editor?
 This plain code editor allows you to edit your theme and plugin files directly from the WordPress dashboard.

-Now, this may sound really helpful, but it can also lead to issues such as breaking your site and potential security issues when combined with other vulnerabilities.
+While this may sound really helpful, we’ve seen how opening up the ability to directly edit files like this can lead to issues such as breaking your site.
+It can even introduce potential security issues when combined with other vulnerabilities.

-In this article, we will explain why and how to disable theme and plugin editors from the WordPress admin area.
+In this article, we will show you how to disable theme and plugin editors from the WordPress admin area, and explain why it’s a smart idea.

 Disable theme and plugin editors in WordPress admin area